The Selah Fire Department has approximately 60 personnel, comprised of 52 paid-call volunteers, 7 career employees, and 1 admin employee.

 Career Chief Officers

-Fire Chief Gary Hanna
+Fire Chief Jim Lange

-Gary Hanna is the chief for the Selah Fire Department, which includes the City of Selah and Yakima County Fire District #2.
-Gary is a graduate of Selah High School and alumni of the National Fire Academy in Emmetsburg Maryland.
-Chief Hanna started his career in the fire service as a volunteer firefighter with Selah in 1974 and quickly advanced to the level of Volunteer Captain assigned to training.
-In May of 1997 he was hired as Battalion Chief of Training and in January of 2003 was promoted to Deputy Fire Chief.
-Chief Hanna was appointed Fire Marshal in 2005 where his duties included fire code enforcement, fire investigation and public education.
-In November 2013 he was hired as the department’s Fire Chief.
-When not chasing smoke he’s chasing his 7 grandchildren, fishing, or enjoying a relaxing motorcycle ride with his wife of 37 years Janice.
+Jim Lange is the fire chief for the Selah Fire Department, which includes the City of Selah and Yakima County Fire Protection District #2.
+Jim is a graduate of West Valley High School, has a degree in Fire Science and is an alumni of the National Fire Academy Managing Officer Program in Emmetsburg Maryland.
+Chief Lange started his career in the fire service as a volunteer firefighter with West Valley Fire in 2005 and was hired as a fulltime Training Officer in 2010.
+In March of 2015, he was hired as Deputy Chief/Fire Marshal with the Selah Fire Department where his duties included fire code enforcement, fire investigation and public education.
+In April of 2021, he was hired as the department’s Fire Chief.
+When not chasing smoke, he’s hunting, fishing, camping, snowmobiling or enjoying time with his wife and children.

-Deputy Chief Jim Lange
+Deputy Chief Mickey Gillie

 Firefighter Shipley joined the department in 1984 as a High School Volunteer Firefighter at Station #2.
 In early 2004 John tested for a new career firefighter position and was hired on April 1st.
 Firefighter Shipley’s duties include response to emergency EMS and Fire calls, he is also trained in ammonia accidents.
 His non- emergency duties are general upkeep and maintenance of facilities and grounds.
 He also schedules apparatus, and fire equipment maintenance.
 Firefighter Shipley also meets the public and presents the residential wildland protection Fire Wise programs and assists in fire prevention programs to the young children of our community.
 Testing of fire hydrants, hoses and pumps helps keep him extremely busy year around.

-The Core of the Department is made up of 55 Devoted Volunteers when fully staffed.
+The Core of the Department is made up of 52 Devoted Volunteers when fully staffed.